Updated: February 2, 2026

 HB87 directs the Department of Medical Assistance Services (DMAS) to modify the state Medicaid plan to include patient-initiated consultations in addition to provider-to-provider consultations.
 The bill specifies that consultations delivered through telemedicine, including audio-only services where appropriate, must be included.

-Status: Referred to House Committee on Health and Human Services (1/1)
+Status: Referred to House Committee on Health and Human Services (1/1); House Health and Human Services; House Social Services; Will be rolled in HB1284, see below

 HB425 – Remote Monitoring Services for Pregnant and Postpartum Patients; Reimbursement